 The Grounds/Architectural report was provided by G. White and M. Schuh.
 G. White noted that there is an electrical issue causing the lighting in the courtyard area to not work.
 A contractor is being contacted to come and repair the issue.
 M. Schuh commented that the landscaping company appears to be working well.
 He also mentioned the possibility of adding a few more plants in front of the building that faces Shiplett Blvd. when the current water intrusion work is completed.

---Projected Budget: L. Martin introduced a proposed five-year budget that includes a 5% increase in expenses and a previously-agreed-upon 5% increase in dues.
+New Business: --Projected Budget: L. Martin introduced a proposed five-year budget that includes a 5% increase in expenses and a previously-agreed-upon 5% increase in dues.
 Discussion centered around shifting some “monthly maintenance” funds to “miscellaneous expenses,” given that a contractor is no longer paid on a monthly basis.
 The budget will be discussed and approved at the January 2022 Board of Directors meeting.

 Board of Directors: At this time Homa Puga and Martin Schuh have finished their three-year terms on the Board.
 Both have agreed to continue on the Board in their respective positions.
 Motion to accept by acclamation of all present.